 - Simple Homeschool – There are some great ideas here about time management.
 When you’re homeschooling it’s easy to lose an entire day on one subject or no subject on a really awful day.
 You don’t need a rigid routine, but a routine helps.
 Take the suggestions for mandatory quiet/rest time each afternoon to heart.
 That hour or two each day can transform your life.

-- Be a Healthy & Fit Homeschool Mom – This mom gets it.
-She’s homeschooling her kids.
-She knows that exercise reduces stress and makes you a more effective person and teacher.
-Most importantly, she gets that you are already stretched thin.
-The site offers daily workouts – with different levels so anyone can jump in.
-There are also some great recipes and homeschooling advice.
-If you’re just starting to get physical again, this is a great jump-off point.
+- Be a Healthy & Fit Homeschool Mom – It’s a fact that exercise reduces stress and makes you a more effective person and teacher.
+Most importantly, recognize that you are most likely already stretched thin.
+Find daily workouts – with different levels so anyone can jump in.

 3. Additional Special Education Homeschool Resources For Parents;